 |The rod casts really nicely with a #2.5-3 line.
 I used a 7 foot line with 2.5 feet of tippet.
 Standard overhead casts, as well as side arm casts were easily executed.
 Specialty casts like air roll cast, slingshot cast and steeple casts also were done easily, even with a weighted fly.
 Just a flick of the wrist was all that was needed to get the fly to it's intended target.

 I love this rod!
-For my streams, and the type of fishing I do in them, if I needed a 270 cm rod, I'd buy this one.
-What a great little rod!
+For my streams, and the type of fishing I do in them, what a great little rod!

 Tom D, Idaho